ckeditor/ckeditor5/docs/installation/frameworks/angular.md

 Allows disabling the two-way data binding mechanism.
 The default value is `false`.

-Reason for introduction of this option is performance issues in very large documents.
-By default while using the `ngModel` directive, each time `change:data` event is fired, `editor.getData()` function is called.
-This would cause massive slow down while typing in very large documents.
-This option allows the integrator to disable this default behavior, and only call `editor.getData()` on demand, which prevents the slow downs.
-For more context, see the [relevant issue](https://github.com/ckeditor/ckeditor5-angular/issues/141).
+The reason for introducing this option is performance issues in large documents.
+By default, while using the `ngModel` directive, whenever the editor's data is changed, the component must synchronize data between the editor instance and the connected property, which results in calling the {@link module:core/editor/utils/dataapimixin~DataApi#getData `editor.getData()`} function.
+This causes a massive slowdown while typing in large documents.

+This option allows the integrator to disable this default behavior and only call the {@link module:core/editor/utils/dataapimixin~DataApi#getData `editor.getData()`} method on demand, which prevents the slowdowns.
+You can read more in [the relevant issue](https://github.com/ckeditor/ckeditor5-angular/issues/141).

 ## Supported `@Output` properties